realworldocaml/book/en/19-installing-ocaml.md

 ### Debian Linux

 There are experimental binary packages available for Debian Wheezy/amd64.
+You should be able to use these on 64-bit Ubuntu and other derivative distributions such as Linux Mint also.
 Just add the following line to your `/etc/apt/sources.list`:

 ```
 deb http://www.recoil.org/~avsm/ wheezy main